allegory-software/allegory-sdk/docs/glue.md

 Get the script's directory.
 This allows finding files in the script's directory regardless of the directory that Lua is started in.

-For executables created with [bundle], this is the executable's directory.

 #### Example

 ```lua